-- 5. For all civil service positions requiring academic qualifications at or above completion of secondary education level, the job applicants must sit the Basic Law Test (BLT).
-The BLT result will constitute an appropriate weighting in a candidate's overall assessment.
-This August, CSB stipulated a pass result in the BLT as an entry requirement for these positions.
-Regardless of the performance of the candidates in other parts of the assessments, applicants for the jobs concerned must pass the BLT in order to be considered for appointment. - 6.
-In order to ensure that new recruits to the civil service will have basic understanding of the Basic Law and the National Security Law, we will review and update the assessment content of the Basic Law Test, and include the National Security Law in the scope of assessment to render the test better-suited to the requirements of the relevant civil service posts. - 7.
-We believe that the updated Basic Law and National Security Law Test can further promote the learning and deepen the understanding of the Basic Law and the National Security Law among those who are interested in joining the civil service.
+5. For all civil service positions requiring academic qualifications at or above completion of secondary education level, the job applicants must sit the Basic Law Test (BLT).
+Last August, CSB stipulated a pass result in the BLT as an entry requirement for these positions.
+Regardless of the performance of the candidates in other parts of the assessments, applicants for the jobs concerned must pass the BLT in order to be considered for appointment.

+6. In order to ensure that new recruits to the civil service will have basic understanding of the Basic Law and the National Security Law, we are reviewing and updating the assessment content of the Basic Law Test, and will include the National Security Law in the scope of assessment to render the test better-suited to the requirements of the relevant civil service posts.

+7. We believe that the updated Basic Law and National Security Law Test can further promote the learning and deepen the understanding of the Basic Law and the National Security Law among those who are interested in joining the civil service.
 The new assessment content is expected to be incorporated in the Basic Law and National Security Law Test from mid-2022 onwards.